gbradley/updown/readme.md

 ## Requirements

 Updown requires PHP 7.1 or above.
+The optional Laravel integration requires 5.5 or above.

 ## Installation